Skip to main content

 Please let the DevRel support team know if you have any privacy concerns regarding the proof server.

-For added convenience, you may consider running the proof-server as an automatic background process anytime you boot your machine.
+Optionally for Linux users, you might consider running the proof server as an automatic background process anytime you boot your machine.

 1. Create a new file for your systemd service, typically in the /etc/systemd/system/ directory.
 For example: